Last Updated on: 8th November 2023, 09:39 am

-However, you should keep in mind not to over-smoke it while smoking it for an extended period of time.
+However, you should keep in mind not to over-smoke it while smoking it for an extended period.

-Even when it will not penetrate deeper, it will still continue to deposit on the surface of the meat.
+Even when it does not penetrate deeper, it will continue to deposit on the surface of the meat.

 But to ensure that the meat is smoked perfectly without over-smoking or under-smoking it, you should consider smoking it for the proper amount of time.